What's the difference between linoleum and vinyl flooring?

 Take a closer look at the similarities and differences of two resilient floors.

-Vinyl and linoleum floors have a very different construction.
+Vinyl and vintage linoleum have a very different construction.

 All types of vinyl flooring — luxury vinyl flooring (or LVT), rigid core hybrid flooring, vinyl sheet and vinyl tile — are manufactured in layers.